Ian-Chege/Ian-Chege/README.md

 ```
-Software QA Engineer at Viewcy.
 Building impactful products that resonate with users and drive business growth.
 ```